Ericsson/codechecker/docs/authentication.md

 Servers are connected to and queries are executed in the order they appear in the configuration file.
 Because of this, it is not advised to list too many servers as it can elongate the authentication process.

-##### Configuration options:
+##### Configuration options

-`connection_url`
+ * `connection_url`

    URL of the LDAP server which will be queried for user information and group membership.

-`username`
+ * `username`

    Optional username for LDAP bind, if not set bind with the login credentials will be attempted.

-`password`
+ * `password`

    Optional password for configured username.

-`referrals`
+ * `referrals`

    Microsoft Active Directory by returns referrals (search continuations).
    LDAPv3 does not specify which credentials should be used by the clients when chasing these referrals and will be tried as an anonymous access by the libldap library which might fail.
 Will be disabled by default.

-`deref`
+ * `deref`

-Configure how the alias dereferencing is done in libldap (valid values: always, never).
+   Configure how the alias dereferencing is done in libldap (valid values:
+   `always`, `never`).

-`accountBase`
+ * `accountBase`

    Root tree containing all the user accounts.

-`accountScope`
+ * `accountScope`

    Scope of the search performed.
 Accepted values are: base, one, subtree.

-`accountPattern`
+ * `accountPattern`

    The special `$USN$` token in the query is replaced to the *username* at login.
 Query pattern used to search for a user account.
 Must be a valid LDAP query expression.

-Example configuration: *(&(objectClass=person)(sAMAccountName=$USN$))*
+   Example configuration: `(&(objectClass=person)(sAMAccountName=$USN$))`

-`groupBase`
+ * `groupBase`

    Root tree containing all the groups.

-`groupPattern`
+ * `groupPattern`

    Group query pattern used.
 Must be a valid LDAP query expression.

-`groupMemberPattern`
+ * `groupMemberPattern`

-Group member pattern will be combined with the group patten to query user for ldap group membership. $USERDN$ will be automatically replaced by the queried user account DN.
+  Group member pattern will be combined with the group patten to query user for ldap group membership. `$USERDN$` will be automatically replaced by the queried user account DN.

-Example configuration: *(member=$USERDN$)*
+  Example configuration: `(member=$USERDN$)`

-`groupScope`
+ * `groupScope`

   Scope of the search performed.
-(Valid values are: base, one, subtree)
+(Valid values are: `base`, `one`, `subtree`)

 ```json
 "method_ldap": {